kzar/davemail/README.md

   to the Sent folder is not written.
 - Sending emails using msmtp blocks Emacs, which sucks when the connection to Fastmail is slow.
-- Remove hard-coded paths to password.gpg somehow.
+- Remove hard-coded paths to password gpg files somehow.
+- Finish the old message archiving functionality?
+- Figure out how to delete mails from Gmail properly and fix the folder to tag mapping there.
+- Perhaps replace some of davemail.py with [imapfilter][11]?

 [1]: https://fastmail.com
 [2]: http://isync.sourceforge.net/mbsync.html